Why is it important to turn a person in bed?

 When you and your assistant are ready:

-• Help the person lie on their back with their knees bent.
-If they can't bend their knees, cross one ankle over the other in the direction of the turn.
+- Help the person lie on their back with the knees bent.
+If they can't bend the knees, cross one ankle over the other in the direction of the turn.
 Position their arms across their body.

 Moving someone in bed is best as a two-person job.
 If the person can help, even a little, you may be able to do it yourself.
-But find someone to help you if you can.
+But if you can, find someone to help you.

 What do you do after turning someone?